davebody28/Windows/README.md

 # Windows
-Configs I need out of the box and so on ...
+Config I need out of the box and so on ...

 ## [Windows Activation](https://github.com/massgravel/Microsoft-Activation-Scripts)